api7/api7-ingress-controller/docs/gateway-api.md

 ## HTTPRoute

 The HTTPRoute resource allows users to configure HTTP routing by matching HTTP traffic and forwarding it to Kubernetes backends.
-Currently, the only backend supported by API7 Gateway is the Service resource.
+Currently, the only backend supported by APISIX Gateway is the Service resource.

 ### Example